 The Bachelor of Science degree in Accounting provides introductory and advanced courses in financial and managerial accounting, auditing, taxation and accounting information technology and business solutions.
 Successful students are prepared for staff level positions in various types of business organizations and nonprofit entities.

 Students majoring in accounting will be expected, through proper faculty advisement, to attain a desirable level of proficiency in the English language, mathematics, and computer science.
 To develop educational breadth and depth, majors will be required to sample widely from the arts, humanities, natural, and social sciences.

+Students may declare a major in Accounting at any time and be assigned a Accounting Program faculty adviser.
 Students majoring in Accounting will be required to register their intent with the accounting faculty no later than the end of their sophomore year.
-The Bachelor of Science program will be primarily a junior/senior course of study and admission will be competitive.
-Students must have attained a cumulative GPA of 2.7 to be admitted.
-If their cumulative GPA drops below 2.7 for two consecutive semesters, they are dismissed from the program.
-A 2.7 GPA is required to graduate.
+Eastern’s Bachelor of Science program in Accounting will be primarily a junior/senior course of study and admission to the program will be competitive.

 Current Eastern students changing their major to Accounting should print and complete the Change of Major Form and submit the form in person to:

 The minimum GPA Required to declare a major in Accounting is 2.7.
 If your cumulative GPA falls below 2.7 for two consecutive semesters, you will be dismissed from the program.